mlochbaum/CrinGraph/Documentation.md

 Channels are separated from one another primarily by adjusting hue and chroma.
 Channels with different luminance don't look related.
-The exception is for blues and purples, where luminance is adjusted because to colors are too dark to distinguish by hue.
+The exception is for blues and purples, where luminance is adjusted because the colors are too dark to distinguish by hue.

-Targets are colored using a much simple scheme which simply uses the unadjusted hue and a fixed chroma and luminance to produce greys which differ only slightly.
+Targets are colored using a much simpler scheme which uses the unadjusted hue and a fixed chroma and luminance to produce greys which differ only slightly.

 ### Labelling

-Labels are chosen so that the label box is next to the graph is labels but as far as possible from each other graph.
+Labels are chosen so that the label box is next to the graph it labels but as far as possible from each other graph.
 Distance is measured purely vertically, taking the minimum distance over the length of the label, and adjusted to try to avoid the sides of the graph.